Health Canada

 L. Brent Mitchell, MD, FRCPC, FACC

-Professor of Medicine, Department of Cardiac Sciences, Calgary Health Region and University of Calgary
+Professor of Medicine, Department of Cardiac Sciences, Libin Cardiovascular Institute of Alberta, Alberta Health Services and University of Calgary

 Calgary, Alberta

 L. Brent Mitchell obtained his B.Sc.
 (Hon) in Biochemistry (1972) and his M.D.
 (1975) from the University of Calgary.
 After a Fellowship in Clinical Cardiology at Dalhousie University, Halifax, Nova Scotia, he undertook a Fellowship in Academic Clinical Cardiac Electrophysiology at Stanford University Medical Centre, California.
+He joined the staff of the University of Calgary in 1982.
 He is currently a Professor of Medicine in the Department of Cardiac Sciences at the University of Calgary / Calgary Zone of Alberta Health Services and is a member of the Libin Cardiovascular Institute of Alberta.
-He has contributed to many pivotal trials in clinical cardiac electrophysiology, most recently as Primary Investigator of the Prophylactic Amiodarone for the Prevention of Arrhythmias that Begin Early After Revascularization, Valve Replacement, or Repair (PAPABEAR) study.
+He has extensive experience with both the research and the clinical application of devices used in the cardiovascular system particularly as applied to clinical cardiac rhythm disturbances.

 John G. Webb, MD